Gerardoj09/Credit_Risk_Analysis/README.md

 ## Overview
 ### The purpose of this analysis is to use supervised machine learning techniques to predict credit risk to provide a more efficient and reliable loan experience; it also will allow to identify good candidates for loans.
 All this by building several supervised machine learning models and algorithms using techniques such as resampling and boosting.

-## Results
-### Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
+## Below, all six machine learning models' results are displayed.

 ### 1. Naive Random Oversampling
 #### Balanced accuracy scores = 64.44%